For electricity customers,

 Executive Committee

-Clifton Below, Board Chair
+Clifton Below, Immediate Past Chair

-Assistant Mayor and Councilor, City of Lebanon
+Former Assistant Mayor and Councilor, City of Lebanon

 Clifton Below, Assistant Mayor and City Councilor, is the prime author of the Community Power Law (NH RSA 53-E, 2019) and co-authored and sponsored of the nation’s first Electric Utility Restructuring Act (NH RSA 374-F, 1996).